Fr4cK5/spear/README.md

         - Makes for pretty good indicator that its a prefix
         - The `:` characters is not permitted in filenames under windows

-- Toggle path matching: You can choose to
+- Path matching: You can choose to
     - Only use each item's name: "config.json"
     - Use it's full path: "C:/Users/You/Pictures/Family-Photo.jpeg"

 # Usage

 - `LCtrl+LWin+L` Open the UI with explorer integration if enabled
-- `LCtrl+LWin+K` Open the UI without explorer integration
+- `LCtrl+LWin+K` Open the UI without explorer integration, regardless of your config
 - `LCtrl+F` Focus the search input
 - `LCtrl+M` Toggle path matching on the fly
 - Clicking